I want you to hold your hand up in front of your face if you know someone who has had cancer.

 Several platforms exist that offer gold-standard datasets, out-of-the-box applications, and rather complicated ways of migrating workflows.
 Although useful in some cases, these systems greatly suffer from the lack of flexibility and don’t integrate with the way most bioinformaticians work.
 In effect, these platforms operate like black boxes, as they fail to provide the user with full control and transparency.
 What’s more, costs can be high and lockdowns are usually enforced, which bars the user from accessing past work if they decide to no longer use the platform.
 Lastly, the engineering and design principles behind these systems/platforms promote working in silos, rather than empowering bioinformaticians to interact more broadly with the complete ecosystem.

-To provide a definite solution, we launched Deploit – an intelligent data-analysis management system.
-Deploit operates as an interface layer that allows users to bring and manage data, workflows/pipelines and the necessary computational resources all in one place, so that running an analysis becomes an optimised task within a centralized ecosystem, rather than a laborious disconnected undertaking.
+To provide a definite solution, we launched CloudOS – an intelligent data-analysis management system.
+CloudOS operates as an interface layer that allows users to bring and manage data, workflows/pipelines and the necessary computational resources all in one place, so that running an analysis becomes an optimised task within a centralised ecosystem, rather than a laborious disconnected undertaking.